nicolascuello/Stellar-MADE/README.md

-# stellar-made
+# Stellar-MADE
-Repository for the Stellar MADE ERC project at IPAG.
+Repository for the Stellar-MADE ERC project at IPAG.